 - 7. The external auditors are ultimately accountable to the Audit Committee and the Board of Directors, as representatives of the shareholders.
 The Audit Committee shall oversee and review the independence and performance of the auditors and annually recommend to the Board of Directors the appointment of the external auditors and their compensation or approve any discharge of auditors when circumstances warrant. - 8.
 Approve the fees and other significant compensation to be paid to external auditors. - 9.
 Pre-approve all non-audit services provided by the external auditors to the Company and its subsidiaries, as services are required.
+The Audit Committee Chair may be delegated authority to pre-approve non-audit services from time to time.
+The decisions of the Audit Committee Chair to whom this authority is delegated, must be presented to the full Committee at its next scheduled Committee meeting.

-The Audit Committee may pre-approve non-audit services from time to time. - 10.
-On an annual basis, the Committee will review and discuss with the external auditors all significant relationships they have with the Company that could impair the auditor's independence. - 11.
+- 10. On an annual basis, the Committee will review and discuss with the external auditors all significant relationships they have with the Company that could impair the auditor's independence. - 11.
 Review and approve the Company's hiring policies regarding former and present partners and employees of the Company's external auditors. - 12.
 Review the external auditors' audit plan and discuss and approve audit scope, staffing, locations, reliance upon management, and general audit approach. - 13.
 Prior to releasing the year end earnings, discuss the results of the audit with the external auditors.
-Discuss certain matters required to be communicated to audit committees in accordance with the standards established by the Canadian Institute of Chartered Accountants. - 14.
+Discuss certain matters required to be communicated to audit committees in accordance with the standards established by appropriate professional or regulatory standards. - 14.
 Consider the external auditors' judgements about the quality and appropriateness of the Company's accounting principles as applied in the Company's financial reporting.

-Internal Audit Department and Legal Compliance
+Internal Audit Function and Legal Compliance